benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 end
 ```

-How can we arrive at this code, using the flocking rules?
+How can we refactor toward this code, using the flocking
+rules?

 Going back to the original code: we first identify the
 most similar chunks.
 These are the lines that create the